 Professor Peter H Pearse

-Professor, Faculty of Forestry, Forest Resources Management Department, University of British Columbia CHINA
+Professor, Faculty of Forestry, Forest Resources Management Department, University of British Columbia

 Madame Guoyi Shen

 Director General, Foreign Investment Management Office, Ministry of Water Resources, Beijing